Skip to content

 php leaf view:install --vue

-php leaf serve
+php leaf view:install --react

 Setting up your routes